 Documentation to support the successful completion of the prelicensing training, examination, and fingerprint results will be electronically sent directly to OCI.
 The applicant must include with the application documentation to support completion of the federally mandated exchange training requirements and provide documentation related to any affirmative answers to the background questions contained on the application.

-Detailed instructions on the examination, fingerprinting, and application process are contained in the Navigator Candidate Handbook (opens in new window).
+Detailed instructions on the examination, fingerprinting, and application process are contained in the Wisconsin Licensing Handbook (opens in new window).

 Continuing Education Requirement

 Once licensed, individual navigators must complete annually at least 8 hours of continuing education and pay the annual licensure fee when due.

 Entities functioning as, or intending to function as, navigators, supervising individual navigators or receiving funds to perform such activities must register with OCI and pay the applicable registration fee.
 Additionally, navigator entities must furnish and maintain a minimum bond no less than $100,000 from an authorized insurer or provide other evidence of financial responsibility capable of protecting all persons against the wrongful acts, misrepresentations, errors or omissions, or the negligence of the navigator.

 To register as a navigator business entity, the entity must:

 - Submit a properly completed registration formNavigator Business Entity Registration Application (OCI 11-091) (opens in new window